lukexor/pix-engine/README.md

   Enables Serialize/Deserialize implementations for most enums/structs. `serde` support for const generics is still pending, so many structs are not serializable just yet.

+* **use-vcpkg** -
+  Enables static linking of the SDL2 libraries which are dependencies for macOs, linux, and Windows targets.
+Using this feature is the easiest way to get up and running unless you already have SDL2 installed on your system.

 ### Renderer features